-Amsterdam has a rich culture of art and therefor since centuries a lot of big and small art galleries.
-Well-known artists lived and worked in Amsterdam and nowadays lots of young artists shows their work in one of the many galleries.
+Amsterdam is a city with centuries-long history and hence the large number of big and small art galleries.
+Many well-known artists lived and worked in Amsterdam, and nowadays there are many young, aspiring artists with their works exhibited in different art galleries.
 It's fun to explore, discover and admire!
-It sure will surprise you!<br>
+You will be blown away!

-Art galleries can be found in many neighborhoods of Amsterdam, but the best surprises can be found in the Jordaan and the Spiegelkwartier (southern canal belt).
+Art galleries can be found in many neighborhoods of Amsterdam, but the most interesting art galleries can be found in the Jordaan and the Spiegelkwartier areas (southern canal belt).
 Take a nice stroll around the small streets and indulge yourself in this romantic part of Amsterdam.

 The best answer is that Amsterdam still has "the name" and the "atmosphere".
 Also there are two prestigious schools for art: the Rijksacademy and the Rietveld Academy.